The 15 Best Practices for Apex Code Exchange

 1.Bulk-ify Your Code

-● Errors may be thrown, or even worse, unexpected behavior if your code still needs to be written to compensate for that.
+● Errors may be thrown, or even worse, unexpected behaviour may occur if your code still needs to be written to compensate for that.

-● Additionally, we can bulkify our code to lessen the number of
+● Additionally, we can bulkify our code to reduce the number of

 expensive operations, such as queries, to help a piece of code